opynfinance/GammaProtocol/docs/contracts-documentation/Whitelist.md

 ### Function `whitelistOtoken(address _otokenAddress) external`

-allow Otoken Factory to whitelist a new option
+allows the OtokenFactory module to whitelist a new option

-can only be called from the Otoken Factory address
+can only be called from the OtokenFactory address

 #### Parameters:

-- `_otokenAddress`: otoken
+- `_otokenAddress`: oToken

 ### Function `blacklistOtoken(address _otokenAddress) external`

-allow owner to blacklist a new option
+allows the owner to blacklist an option

-can only be called from the owner's address
+can only be called from the owner address

 #### Parameters:

-- `_otokenAddress`: otoken
+- `_otokenAddress`: oToken

 ### Function `whitelisteCallee(address _callee) external`

-allow Owner to whitelisted a callee address
+allows the owner to whitelist a destination address for the call action

 can only be called from the owner address